AHartTN/Hartonomous-Sandbox/ARCHITECTURE.md

 ## Overview

 Hartonomous runs the entire autonomous AI loop inside SQL Server 2025.
 The database is the runtime, storage substrate, and intelligence layer.
-Stored procedures execute the OODA loop (Observe → Orient → Decide → Act), CLR functions provide SIMD-accelerated vector operations and transformer inference, and .NET 10 services orchestrate ingestion, expose REST APIs, and sync provenance to Neo4j.
+Stored procedures execute the OODA loop (Observe → Orient → Decide → Act), CLR functions provide **CPU SIMD-accelerated** vector operations and transformer inference, and .NET 10 services orchestrate ingestion, expose REST APIs, and sync provenance to Neo4j.

 **Core Principle**: The database is not a passive store—it is the active AI runtime.
 T-SQL is the AI interface.
 Model weights, embeddings, and provenance live in SQL tables with geometry projections, temporal history, and graph relationships.